 A variation of this cake is famous among the Western-Icelanders - the descendants of Icelandic immigrants in Canada and the U.S.A.
 For them, there is hardly anything more Icelandic than Vínarterta.

 In spite of the name Viennese Cake, I think it probably originated in Denmark.
-The Western-Icelandic version is somewhat different from this - you can find one variation at the INL recipe collection.
+The Western-Icelandic version is somewhat different from this.
+You can find many variations on the web.
+Even Martha Stewart has one!

 This is my grandmother's recipe.

 - 2 eggs

 - 1 1/2 tsp. baker's ammonia (ammonium carbonate)

 - essence of cardamom or a pinch of ground cardamom

 Mix together all dry ingredients.
 Add the margarine/butter and eggs, kneading dough until well mixed.
 Cool dough in the refrigerator for 12-24 hours.
 Roll out into a thickness of approx. 1 to 1 1/2 cm (1/2 inch).
 You can divide the dough now or after baking, into as many parts as you want layers (3-5 is usual).
 Try to keep each portion the same shape, size and thickness as the others.
 My grandmother used to bake it all in one large piece and cut it up after baking.